-Jovanka Naumoska was appointed to the NAATI Board from 1 August 2020 and as a Member of the Board's Audit and Risk Management Committee on 19 February 2021.
+Jovanka Naumoska was appointed to the NAATI Board on 1 August 2020 and became a member of the board's Audit and Risk Management Committee on 19 February 2021.

-Ms Naumoska is a legal practitioner with expertise in intellectual property law, corporate law and corporate governance.
-She holds a Bachelor of Laws (Honours) and Bachelor of Science (Honours) and has a Graduate Diploma in Applied Corporate Governance (Governance Institute of Australia).
+Ms Naumoska is a legal practitioner with expertise in public administration, corporate law, intellectual property and corporate governance.
+She holds a Bachelor of Laws (Honours) and Bachelor of Science (Honours) and has a Graduate Diploma in Applied Corporate Governance from the Governance Institute of Australia.

-She is a non-executive director for Imagion Biosystems Ltd and a non-executive director for Security Matters Ltd. She is also a Council Member of the Australian Dispute Resolution Advisory Council and is employed as a legal practitioner for a federal government research agency.
+She is a non-executive director for Imagion Biosystems Ltd and a council member of the Australian Dispute Resolution Advisory Council.
+She is also employed as a legal practitioner for a federal government research agency.